 Having a green burial is good for the environment and can also be cost-effective

-Life insurance can cover the costs of a green burial while also supporting your loved ones financially if you die prematurely
+Life insurance can cover the costs of a green burial while also supporting your loved ones if you die prematurely.

 Green burials mitigate the negative impact funerals have on the environment while preserving and even replenishing eco-systems.
 They emphasize sustainability in the burial process by removing chemicals and conserving natural resources.
 Options are varied, but they generally forgo pollutants and extra material, such as embalming or metal caskets and coffins.
 Instead, green burial caskets use renewable materials, such as biodegradable shrouds.